 My best friend at School was Andy Parkins, the pair of us loved to watch football.
-He supported Manchester United and I liked Tottenham Hotspurs, but the only ground local enough for two thirteen year olds to get to was Charlton Athletic.
+He supported Manchester United and I liked Tottenham Hotspurs, but the only ground we could afford to go to was Charlton Athletic.

-Good Friday 1973 Charlton Athletic, who were in the third division of the English football league had been drawn against Chelsea, from the first division, in the FA cup.
-Now this was a game we definitely weren't going to miss.
-It was our chance to see one of the top clubs, even if it was against Charlton, the atmosphere would be great.
+19th April 1976 Charlton Athletic, v Chelsea league 2 clash.
+Now this was a game we definitely wouldn't want to miss the atmosphere would be great.
 It would be the first time that we'd see the ground with more than a few thousand in it.